worldbank/data-good-review/_sources/docs/review-timeline.md

-# Timeline of the review
+# Timeline of the Review

 The peer review will be conducted starting now until the end of April.
 A detailed breakdown of the activities and meeting schedule is given here.

 | Week | Phase     | Activities                                                                                                                                                        | Meetings                                                    |
 | ---- | --------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------- |